deunix-educ/TermuxSmsGateway/README.md

 ### Uses

-- A MQTT client is required to the phone.
+- A MQTT client is required to operate the phone.
     - The smsquittod.py module gives an example of a client written in python.
         - Library is the Eclipse foundation paho-mqtt
         - Simply implemente ClientMQTTBase class